MRAgudo/Projects_Medical_Data_Visualizer/README.md

 * gender and smoking
 * smoking and alcohol

-Suprisingly excercise does not have any correlation with any other features.
+Suprisingly excercise does not have any correlation with any other features, meaning excercise does not have any strong correlation with any unhealthy or unhealthy feature.

 Below is a graph providing an explanation for each feature.